-For the Maasai, hunting and killing a lion is a traditional rite of passage and a way to win the hearts of girls.
-It’s an age-old tradition that has been practiced for centuries.
+For the Maasai, hunting and killing a lion is a traditional rite of passage.
+Additionally, it is a way to win the hearts of girls.
+The age-old tradition has been practiced for centuries.
 But the once strong Kenyan lion population is dwindling.
 Forty years ago, the lions of Kenya numbered around 250,000.
 Today, there are about 35,000.

 Every 10 to 12 years, a new generation of Maasai warriors come into being and a group of elders (“menye layiok” in the Maasai language) is selected.
 They are charged with teaching the new generation of warriors about the traditions and culture of the Maasai warrior-hood.

 Concerned about the rate of killing and the diminishing numbers of lions, the current group of leaders in the Amboseli-Tsavo region knew something had to be done.
 In 2008, with the help of Big Life Foundation, they set out to make a change and eliminate lion hunting from the Maasai culture.
-Together they came up with an innovative conservation strategy to both educate and provide an alternative way for the Maasai to earn status.
+Together they came up with an innovative conservation strategy ( The Maasai Olympics ) to both educate and provide an alternative way for the Maasai to earn status.
 The strategy is twofold.

 First, educate the Maasai that lion killing is no longer culturally accessible.
 Likewise, the killing of all wildlife species isn’t acceptable and must be stopped.
 In addition to the hunting ban, habitat conservation is the preferred way of life in the 21st century.
 Choosing not to follow the path of conservation could lead to devastating effects for the Maasai, including the loss of their noble way of life, traditional land, and ancient culture.

 The second part of the strategy is the promotion of sports as an alternative way to earn status.
-This biennial sporting event is known as the Maasai Olympics and hinges on the belief that it is better to “hunt for medals, not lions.”
+This biennial sporting event is known as the Maasai Olympics.
+It hinges on the belief that it is better to “hunt for medals, not lions.”

 Over the course of two years, the Maasai warriors receive conservation education and sports training.
 They compete in local and regional events against the other warrior villages in the Amboseli-Tsavo ecosystem.
 The culminating event is the Maasai Olympics, an ecosystem-wide event that takes place in front of national and international media, celebrities, government officials, friends, family, and tourists.
 Warriors compete in rungu throwing for accuracy, javelin throwing, standing vertical high jump, 200-meter sprint, 800-meter sprint, and the 5K.
-In the end, medals, scholarships, and invitations to the NYC Marathon are awarded, but the ultimate prize is a breeding bull for the winning village.
+In the end, medals, scholarships, and invitations to the NYC Marathon are awarded.
+The ultimate prize, however, is a breeding bull for the winning village.